ctrlplusb/easy-peasy/README.md

 ## Highlights

   - React hooks based API
-  - Create global, shared, or local stores
+  - Global, shared, or component level state
   - Simple, intuitive API focusing on speed of development
   - Thunks for data fetching and side effects
   - Selectors for derived data
   - Immutable data store under the hood
   - Testing helpers baked in
-  - Supports Typescript
+  - Typescript definitions baked in
-  - Supports React Native
+  - React Native supported
   - Wraps Redux, all the radness, without the boilerplate
   - Redux Dev Tools support built in
   - Supports Redux middleware and enhancers